 - The introduction of procedures for crisis notification and joint response; and

 - The strengthening of public awareness on hazard and crisis management.

-Progress made to November 2012 is recorded in the project interim report.
+Progress made to November 2012 is recorded in the first project interim report.

 In order to reach the project objectives, the three project countries agreed to carry out a number of specific activities included in the project implementation plan, in particular:

 - A technical workshop on hazard management in Chisinau, Republic of Moldova (July 2011);

 - A joint visit to the ports of Galati, Romania, and Giurgiulesti, Republic of Moldova (September 2011);